Ellypham92/Ellypham92/README.md

 ### :woman_technologist: About Me
 - Analyst at World Wide Technology
 - Master of Science in Data Analytics at University of Houston-Downtown
-- Enjoy traveling and been to 10+ countries (Japan is my favorite) and numerous States
+- Enjoy traveling and have had the opportunity to visit some foreign countries (Japan is my favorite)
-- I feel fascinated for the unique combination of logic and technology in Data Analytics and having a long-commitment to data journey.
+- I feel fascinated with the unique combination of logic and technology in Data Analytics and am having a long-commitment to data journey.
 I am excited by the process of finding meaningful insights from data.
-Here are some of the projects I've worked on, some of which are long-term projects:
+Here are some of the projects I've worked on:

 ---